Constitution & Bylaws

-The members of the general meeting (effective members) shall be the Fellows, the Members and the Cytotechnologist Fellows.
+The members of the General Meeting (effective members) shall be the Fellows, the Members and the Cytotechnologist Fellows.

 The number of effective members is unlimited but must be at least fourteen.
 Only the effective members have full membership, including the right to vote at the general meeting.
 The undersigned founders are the first effective members.
 The legal stipulations are only applicable to the effective members.

 All other classes of members are only affiliated in order to benefit from the organisation's activities.
 They have no right to vote at the general meeting.
-The rights and obligations of the affiliated members are described in the terms of reference.
+The rights and obligations of the affiliated members are described in the internal terms of reference.

-The board of directors shall at all times decide on the acceptance to any member class.
+The Board of Directors shall at all times decide on the acceptance to any member class.
 The application for acceptance of a prospective member must be submitted to the board of directors in writing.

 In order to be accepted as Member, a prospective member shall be nominated by two Members.